Rokasl/CS408_project/report/source/08_chapter_1.md

 learning experience.

 ## Objectives
-* Utilize Frankjnr implementation of Frank and Shonky language.
+* Utilize Frankjnr implementation of Frank and Shonky language;
+* Utilize Shonky syntax and data structures;
-* Develop Code Compiler which compiles Shonky's code to JavaScript program.
+* Develop Code Compiler which compiles Shonky's code to JavaScript program;
-* Develop Abstract Machine implementation which supports the output of the Compiler.
+* Develop Abstract Machine implementation which supports the output of the Compiler;
-* Completed system must facilitate client-side communication of events and DOM updates between Frank code and the browser.
+* Completed system must facilitate client-side communication of events and DOM updates between Frank code and the browser;

 ## Project Outcome

+During initial development stages experimental system was developed with its own language, compiler, virtual machine and testing framework in order to expand authors insight of the subject.
+Lessons learned and code style with few functions of experimental system were adapted in creation of the final system.
+Because of it, Author was successful in implementing new Abstract Machine and Compiler for Frankjnr.
+They were, also, successfully integrated into Frankjnr project.
+However, newly developed components are very much in prototype stage as they don't yet have full support of all Frank's features.
+Moreover, the project can still improve on variaty of things, such as performance, building procedures and testing.

 ## Summary of chapters

 **Chapter 2 - Related Work**

 The point of the chapter is to highlight work done by others that somehow ties in with this project.
-It either may be work that author is basing his work off of, or work that shows others attempts to solve the similar problems.
+It may be work that author is basing his work of, work that shows others attempts to solve similar problems or connected projects which were partially used in the final implementation of the project.

 **Chapter 3 - Problem Description and Specification**

-This chapter briefly overviews the main problem of the project.
-It expands upon functional and non-functional requirements, followed by detailed specification and explanation of design methodology.
+This chapter briefly overviews the main problems and challenges of the project.
+It briefly explains requirement analysis stage and development tools, languages chosen.
+It, also, expands upon functional and non-functional requirements, followed by detailed specification and explanation of design methodology.

 **Chapter 4 - Initial development & experimental system**

 This chapter is focused on initial experimental system.
-It highlights the purpose of each component, their implementation, drawbacks and any possible improvements.
+It highlights the reasoning behind it, purpose of each component, their implementation, drawbacks and any possible improvements.

 **Chapter 5 - Detailed Design and Implementation of the final system**

+Chapter reflects upon implementation and design of the final compiler and abstract machine.
+It, also, explains project structure, developed testing framework, project connections between Shonky and Frankjnr as well as possible improvements and considered alternative approaches.

 **Chapter 6 - Verification and Validation**

+This chapter explains how the outcome of the project was validated and what testing procedures were followed during and after the project.

 **Chapter 7 - Results and Evaluation**

+Main idea of the chapter is to highlight summarized outcome of the project, how it was evaluated and explain relevant future work.